 So potatoes were off the menu and I began to overcompensate with the obvious alternatives – rice and pasta.
 A surfeit of those and they’d be off the menu too.

 What, exactly, is a cobbler?

 A cobbler can be sweet (fruit) or savoury (meat).
 The fruit or meat is poured into a casserole or baking dish, and covered with a mixture which is sort of half dumpling and half scone.
-The concept of this dish was cooked up (oh dear!) by English settlers in America who weren’t able to make suet because they lacked both ingredients and equipment.
+The concept of this dish was cooked up (oh dear!) by English settlers in America who weren’t able to make suet pastry (go here to find out more about suet) because they lacked both ingredients and equipment.
 The cobbler is the nearest they could get.
-According to Wikipedia types of cobblers are also known in some parts of north America as ‘grunts’ (in Canada, where apparently they make a grunting sound when cooked), ‘dough boys’, and ‘sonkers’.
+According to Wikipedia types of cobblers are also known in some parts of north America as ‘grunts’ (in particularly in Canada, where apparently they make a grunting sound when cooked), ‘dough boys’, and ‘sonkers’.
 Wonderful!

 This cobbler is a bit of a mix of the fruity and meaty, but it’s definitely savoury and hearty.